-Running Windows 10 on Ubuntu with support for 2D accelerated video, disk, network and touch support
+Running Windows 11 or Windows 10 on Ubuntu with support for 2D accelerated video, disk, network and touch support

 How to run windows with acceleration support on Ubuntu